quexten/RavTech/README.md

 - HTML5

 ##License
-The Engine and Development Kit are Licensed under the Apache 2 License
+The Engine and Development Kit are Licensed under the MIT License

 ##How to Build
 In the projects root directory, run the command: